 I made this Chocolate Guinness Stout Cake With Cream Cheese Frosting recipe to celebrate St. Patrick's Day.
 However, the cake is perfect for any occasion.

 The beer makes the cake incredibly moist and soft.
 It is a cake that keeps really well for a few days.
-The cream cheese frosting is a great addition to it.
+The cream cheese frosting is an excellent addition to it.

 This is a delicious cake.
 I mean, chocolate cake is GOOD no matter what, but this version made with Guinness stout beer is really, really GOOD!

 There are breakfast dishes and homemade breads, desserts, and hearty soups, all classic recipes that will take you on a delicious journey.